pablojimeno/code-rails/chapter_8_rails_authorization/refactor_creating_articles.md

 ## REFACTOR Creating Articles

-This concept is key.
+This concept is key:

 In *two* different places, we did a literal check of the value of `current_user.role` to permit a behavior.

-*This is a code smell.*
+This is not DRY. *This is a code smell.*

 We really just want to know if the user has publishing permission.
 In the future, that may not be only editors.